CSE3000-Team1/Moderation_AIModel/README.md

 Jared M.-

-Peter P.- worked on data preprocessing and model training code,
+Peter P.- worked on data preprocessing and model training code, analyzed results to configure the reflect.py and reflection section of the report